 FORD is missing a trick this week – in fact, I think it’s missing two.

-Yesterday – in a build-up that was leaked all over the internet to excitable motoring types! – it unveiled a new off-roader directly inspired by one of its big hits of the Sixties.
+Yesterday – in a build-up leaked all over the internet to excitable motoring types! – it unveiled a new off-roader directly inspired by one of its big hits of the Sixties.
 Yes, I know that’s exactly what the Mustang Mach-E purports to do, but the new Bronco is a very different beast.

 It’s a big, knobbly off-roader that’s unashamedly retro – yet the chaps in Detroit have no plans to ship it over here.

 Which, I reckon, is a mistake – sorry, chaps and chap-ettes, you can have the new Kuga instead.
 What are you missing?

 Well, it’s going to be available in two-door form, including as a convertible, or you can spend it a bit more and get it as a fully-fledged, five-door mudplugger that sort of looks like the new Land Rover Defender described to an American over the phone.